Cellphone radiation linked to tumors in male rats? Or maybe not.

 In other words, they attempted to kill rats using huge amounts of radio frequency radiation — thousands to billions of times more than any human would encounter with a cell phone.

-Most of the rats actually survived better.
-But the statistical shenanigans are reported to say humans may be at risk.
+Most of the rats actually survived better with the radiation!
+But statistical shenanigans are used so reporting can say humans may be at risk.

 Here’s the report: https://ntp.niehs.nih.gov/about/org/sep/trpanel/meetings/docs/2018/march/